prem00001/ETHIntermediateModule2/README.md

 - **Connect Wallet**: Users can connect their MetaMask wallet to interact with the banking service.
 - **Check Balance**: View the account balance in Ether (ETH).
 - **Deposit and Withdraw**: Deposit or withdraw ETH from the connected wallet to the smart contract.
+- **Verify Human**: Enter any two-digit number to verify you're not a robot before proceeding with deposit or withdrawal.
 - **User Interface**: Simple and intuitive UI built using React.js.

 ## Technologies Used